 Mirella is a multiple award-winning writer.
 She was twice awarded the Alfred P. Sloan Prize for her script "Seven Eternities," a one-hour television drama that revolves around the heady world of early psychedelic research.
 It was selected for a fellowship at 'Film Independent' in its Episodic Lab, sponsored by Netflix.
 Her feature screenplay made the "It List" of the Best unproduced scripts in 2018 in Canada.
-She has written, directed and produced films, most recently the short "Lady Electric."
-Mirella is fascinated by stories that feature multi-faceted, contrarian characters that operate at the intersection of fact and fiction.
+She has written, directed and produced films, most recently the short "Lady Electric," now playing on streaming service The Reel Women's Network.
+Mirella is fascinated by stories that feature multi-faceted, contrarian characters at the intersection of fact and fiction.

 Mirella completed her MFA at NYU's Tisch School for the Arts in Dramatic Writing, and comes from a career in journalism and television news producing at some of the biggest global firms.
+She is currently a WGA associate member.
 Mirella is most interested in connecting to audiences with powerfully entertaining, intelligent content.

 "A UNIQUE AND DYNAMIC AUTHORIAL VOICE"

 Film Independent Announces Recipients of Finance Grants, including Mirella Christou.

 NEW TV SERIES ABOUT PSYCHEDELIC RESEARCH

 Sloan Science & Film Interviews Mirella to learn more about "Seven Eternities" television project.

 "A fantstic script.
 Original, well-written and heart stopping"

 A marriage of intellectual-driven (Apollonian) and intuitive-emotional (Dionysian).
 My banner is Apollonian Media.